Big Bell Temple (Dazhong Temple)

 Additionally, if you would like to own one yourself, you can ask the authorized designers to either replicate or make one for you to mark an occasion, like wedding or other happy events.

 Take Subway Line 13 and get off at Dazhongsi (Big Bell Temple) Station.
-Get out from Exit A and you can see the temple.
+Get out from Exit A and walk westward for 700 meters (766 yards) to the south gate.

 Beijing Bus / Subway Search